webDevAndres/100-days-of-code/log.md

 ### Day 121: October 11, 2018

-**Today's Progress**: On the last section of the complete javascript course 2018 by Jonas Schmedtmann on udemy.
+**Today's Progress**: Started on creating the list view and list model to allow for the creation of a shopping list.

-**Thoughts**: Learned so much useful information here!
+**Thoughts**: kinda geeking out at how cool this is.

 **Link(s) to work**: twitter